-The findings were published in the EMBO Journal and can potentially be use for cross-variant treatment.
+The findings were published in the EMBO Journal, opens an external URL in a new window and can potentially be use for cross-variant treatment.

 Coronaviruses use a spike protein (S protein) to enter human cells.
 A team of researchers spearheaded by Josef Penninger (IMBA) has identified two sugar-binding proteins that hinder the viral entry of circulating SARS-CoV-2 variants.

 In collaboration with Peter Hinterdorfer (Institute of Biophysics, Johannes Kepler University Linz), the research team used biophysical methods to explore exactly how this lectin binding takes place.
 The research has resulted in an impressive video recording of Covid's docking method.

 Prof, Hinterdorfer remarked: "Lectins are so-called glycoproteins and in turn, they can bind to the antigens’ sugar molecule structure, such as the spike protein.
 These could inhabit neuralgic sites directly on the spike protein and keep the pathogen from binding to the cells.
 Picture this as blocking the door because the key is stuck."